ruby-concurrency/concurrent-ruby/doc/thread_pools.md

 A [ThreadPoolExecutor](http://ruby-concurrency.github.io/concurrent-ruby/Concurrent/ThreadPoolExecutor.html) is a general-purpose thread pool that can be configured to have various behaviors.

+A `ThreadPoolExecutor` will automatically adjust the pool size according to the bounds set by `min-threads` and `max-threads`.
+When a new task is submitted and fewer than `min-threads` threads are running, a new thread is created to handle the request, even if other worker threads are idle.
+If there are more than `min-threads` but less than `max-threads` threads running, a new thread will be created only if the queue is full.

-The `CachedThreadPool` and `FixedThreadPool` are simply `ThreadPoolExecutor`s with certain configuration pre-determined.
+The `CachedThreadPool` and `FixedThreadPool` are simply `ThreadPoolExecutors` with certain configuration pre-determined.
 For instance, to create a `ThreadPoolExecutor` that works just like a `FixedThreadPool.new 5`, you could:

 ~~~ruby
 pool = Concurrent::ThreadPoolExecutor.new(